ODE-Solvers from Scratch¶

 probnum has more customisation to offer.

 import probnum.diffeq as pnd import probnum.filtsmooth as pnfs import probnum.random_variables as pnrv import numpy as np import matplotlib.pyplot as plt plt.style.use("../../probnum.mplstyle")

 First we define the ODE problem.
 As always, we use Lotka-Volterra.
-Once the ODE functions are defined, they are gathered in an
+It is important that

 Next, we define a prior distribution and a measurement model.
-The former can be any
+The former allows any

 Integrator, which currently restricts the choice to

-IBM.
-The measurement model requires a choice between EK0, EK1 (extended Kalman filters of order 0 or 1, respectively) and perhaps UK (unscented Kalman filter).
+Matern.
+The measurement model requires a choice between EK0, EK1 (extended Kalman filters of order 0 or 1, respectively) and UK (unscented Kalman filter).
 After this choice is made, each of those classes offer a constructor that defines the model directly from the initial value problem, e.g.